OctopusDeploy/docs/src/pages/integrations/file-system/file-system-create-file.md

 layout: src/layouts/Default.astro
 pubDate: 2017-04-28
 title: 'File System - Create File'
+description: >-
-description: 'Creates a file, using the full path that is provided.'
+Creates a file, using the full path that is provided.
 navMenu: false
 # Set to true when launched
 navSitemap: false